aya49/202105_sfu_cmpt_127/labs/02/README.md

-# Lab 2: Functions, Arrays, C character strings, arguments to main, header files
+# Lab 02: Functions, Arrays, C character strings, arguments to main, and header files

 Open lab 01 on [repl.it](https://replit.com/team/202105cmpt127) > Team Projects > 02_lab

+(if repl.it doesn't work, download files [here](./files.zip))

 Review "Guide"s and accompanying slides (we will go over these during the lab lecture).
 - [Guide 01](#guide) ([slides]()): Function definitions, declarations, and header files